hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/03-how-iblis-turned-cook.md

 > This was thy destiny,

-He said ; " cut not the snakes but let them live.
+He said ;

+> cut not the snakes but let them live.
+>
-Give them men's brains and gorge them till they sleep,
+> Give them men's brains and gorge them till they sleep,
+>

-It is the only means, such food may kill them."
+> It is the only means, such food may kill them.

 The purpose of the foul Div shrewdly scan :